SIPOC diagram: what is it and how to use it to define the purpose of a project

 This finally brings us to the customer who walked into the store with a need: in this case, hunger.
 However, customers are also the milkshaker and even the shop owner, who becomes a customer when he buys the ingredients.

-As you can see in the example, all elements of the SIPOC diagram – suppliers, inputs, processes, outputs and customers – have been considered at a very high level.
+As you can see in the example, all relevant elements of the SIPOC diagram – suppliers, inputs, processes, outputs and customers – have been considered at a very high level.

 Create a free account now